 THIS IS THE END

-Seth Rogen and Evan Goldeberg made their directorial debut with This Is The End, an economical film to make that's enjoyed good success.
-Most of its money has come from America, but the $96m it's taken there tripled the film's modest budget.
-It's not a film that's travelled well - taking in just $15m outside of America - but it's still proven to be a profitable venture, and one that's demonstrated promise for Rogen and Goldberg behind the camera.
+Seth Rogen and Evan Goldeberg made their directorial debut with This Is The End, an economical movie to make that’s enjoyed good success.
+Most of its money has come from America, but the $96m it’s taken there tripled the movie’s modest budget.
+It’s not a movie that’s travelled well – taking in just $15m outside of America – but it’s still proven to be a profitable venture, and one that’s demonstrated promise for Rogen and Goldberg behind the camera.

 THE SMURFS 2